openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 **Why do we need OpenID provider?**

-We donâ€™t.
+We don’t.
 We have iChain that does something quite similar.
 It already provides single login and password for all our services.
 So what is wrong with iChain?
 Tough question.
 It is Novell only solution.
 So whenever we want add another web service we have to bend it ourselves to support iChain.
 On the other end, whenever we develop our own web application, everybody